 Reasonable Duty of Care.
 Proving that the accused party has a legal responsibility to follow or have a reasonable standard of care is critical.
 This may be simple to illustrate in some cases.
 For example, all drivers in the state have a legal responsibility to protect those with whom they share the lane.
 As a result, drivers in California are required to drive in a relatively safe manner.

 Breach of Duty of Care.
-Once the defendant owes the plaintiff a duty of care, it is important to show that the defendant refused to behave in a reasonably safe manner.
+Once the defendant owes the plaintiff a duty of care, it is important to show that the defendant refused to behave reasonably and safely.
 A breach of duty in a drunk driving car accident situation will be the driver's decision to drive while inebriated.

 The Negligence Directly Caused the Injuries.
-Next, the plaintiff must show that the personal injury lawsuit is being pursued as a result of injuries suffered as a result of the breach of duty.
+Next, the plaintiff must show that the personal injury lawsuit is being pursued due to injuries from the breach of duty.

 Establishing a Monetary Loss.
-In order to justify the restitution requested, a plaintiff must show the magnitude of his or her grievances.
+To justify the restitution requested, a plaintiff must show the magnitude of his or her grievances.
 The most effective way to do this is to have a documented medical report that shows the injuries and the cost of medical care.
-You and your personal injury lawyer may also give other proof of bills, expenditures, or income loss.
+You and your Los Angeles Motorcycle Accident Attorney may also give other proof of bills, expenditures, or income loss.

 What Is Wrongful Death and How Is It Defined?

-When an individual dies as a result of the negligence or wrongdoing of another person, company, or organization, wrongful death claims are filed.
+When an individual dies due to the negligence or wrongdoing of another person, company, or organization, wrongful death claims are filed.
 You can pursue wrongful death lawsuits regardless of whether the at-fault party intended to injure or destroy the deceased.